 Kala Pharmaceuticals (KALA) Received its Third Buy in a Row

-After Oppenheimer and H.C.
-Wainwright gave Kala Pharmaceuticals (NASDAQ: KALA) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Liana Moussatos reiterated a Buy rating on Kala Pharmaceuticals yesterday and set a price target of $52.00.
+After Wedbush and H.C.
+Wainwright gave Kala Pharmaceuticals (NASDAQ: KALA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Esther Rajavelu maintained a Buy rating on Kala Pharmaceuticals today and set a price target of $16.00.
 The company’s shares closed last Monday at $7.93.

-According to TipRanks.com, Moussatos has currently no stars on a ranking scale of 0-5 stars, with an average return of -5.9% and a 36.8% success rate.
-Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.
+According to TipRanks.com, Rajavelu ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -8.9% and a 34.6% success rate.
+Rajavelu covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Teva Pharmaceutical Industries, and Arrowhead Pharmaceuticals.

-Currently, the analyst consensus on Kala Pharmaceuticals is a Strong Buy with an average price target of $24.67, representing a 291.0% upside.
-In a report released yesterday, Merrill Lynch also upgraded the stock to Buy.
+Kala Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $26.00, which is a 312.0% upside from current levels.
+In a report issued on March 6, Wedbush also maintained a Buy rating on the stock with a $51.00 price target.

 See today’s analyst top recommended stocks >>